TBNR-Mel/Code-Arena-Main/README.md

 AI response: "The provided code snippet ``` ``` attempts to...
 However, ..."

 # Todo
+## Testing:
+- Verify the fix by completing all challenges in a language (e.g., JavaScript: IDs 1, 2, 3, 4, 7, 10, 11, 12, 13).
+The CompletionModal should display “🏆 All Challenges Conquered!” with a “Back to Challenges” button and no “Next Challenge” option.
+- Ensure TypeScript compiles without errors by running tsc or your build command.
-- `getNextChallenge` to consider the selected language.
-Only load challenges from the selected language
+- Check that getNextChallenge skips completed challenges and returns null when all challenges in the selected language are completed.

-- Add console tab
+- Add console tab in the code tab
 - Add Get Started / Continue btn, with the title, "Challenge" (/codearena/challenges)